Guide to studying Pharmacology & Pharmacy

 Of all the subjects on offer at UK universities today, few have more modern applications than the study and research of new medicinal drugs.

-- Pharmacology (Pharma from "drug" in modern Greek) is the branch of medicine and biology concerned with the study of drug action, where a drug can be broadly defined as any man-made, natural, or endogenous substance.
+Pharmacology is the branch of medicine and biology concerned with the study of drug action, where a drug can be broadly defined as any man-made, natural or endogenous substance.

-- You will be at the forefront of medical research.
-Evaluating new generation antibiotics, solving the problems of drug toxicity, finding the best way to treat diseases - pharmacologists can be pioneers.
+You'll be at the forefront of medical research.
+Evaluating new generation antibiotics, solving the problems of drug toxicity, finding the best way to treat diseases – pharmacologists are pioneers.

 - BSc Pharmacology